GSA/cio.gov-redo/_policies/Technology-Modernization-Fund.md

 Projects recommended for funding by the Board receive incremental funding contingent on the successful execution of milestones.
 The TMF provides greater flexibility to agencies funding technology modernization efforts by extended payback requirements to five years.

-Proposal templates for the IPP and FPP phases are available in the Documents & Templates section of this site.
+Proposal templates for the IPP and FPP phases are available in Related Resources.
+&nbsp;